ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Added a second example of FETCH to the group-collection resource.

 * Avoiding accidental deactivation of a group when updating it.

+* Avoid alternative ways to create a group configuration resource.

 * Editorial fixes and improvements.